Move is Solana compatible, enabling projects to utilize the transactional speed and capacity of the Solana network.

-Below is the benchmarking for the Move VM on Solana:
+Benchmarking for the Move VM on Solana

 Increasing the CPU count scales throughput linearly.
 We have no doubt that the initial VM performance can be dramatically improved with a JIT, or an LLVM front end to allow for direct compilation to a native instruction set.

 Move Raw TPS

 These benchmarks are run on our testnet with 400ms block times:

 Libra’s Move VM will be utilized by a huge amount of developers all over the world as the project attempts to funnel much of Facebook’s huge market towards cryptocurrency and blockchain applications.
 That Move is so readily compatible with Solana and capable of achieving outstanding degrees of further optimization when utilizing the core innovations of the Solana Network, is a highly encouraging sign.
 It suggests that projects building with Move can be relatively simply ported to Solana, and reap the benefits of speed and transactional throughput.

 This proves that although the Move VM runtime is not optimized today, it can be integrated relatively easily into Solana’s chain, where parallel performance can be extracted.
 We look forward to giving developers a choice of Move environments, so they are not locked into a single vendor.
 We believe that the result will be a more robust and functional blockchain ecosystem.